facebookresearch/sapiens/docs/finetune/SEG_README.md

 4. (Optional) Adjust hyperparameters like `num_epochs` and `optim_wrapper.optimizer.lr`.
 5. (Optional) Update the class names and color palette.
 Edit ```CLASSES``` and ```PALETTE``` variables in `$SAPIENS_ROOT/seg/mmseg/datasets/face.py`.
 This file corresponds to the dataset class used by `dataset_train` in the config file.

+**Caution**: If you are using your own segmentation classes, you need to provide the correct seg flip labels for random flipping augmentation.
+Please modify ```train_pipeline.RandomFlip.swap_seg_labels``` accordingly.

 ## 🏋️ 3.
 Finetuning

 The following guide is for Sapiens-1B.
 Simply choose the config file from [here](../../seg/configs/sapiens_seg/seg_face/) to use other backbones.\